CNAG-Biomedical-Informatics/convert-pheno/README.md

 The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:

 Rueda, M et al., (2023).
-Convert-Pheno: A software toolkit for the interconversion of standard data models for phenotypic data \[Software\].
-Available from https://github.com/cnag-biomedical-informatics/convert-pheno
+Convert-Pheno: A software toolkit for the interconversion of standard data models for phenotypic data.
+Journal of Biomeidcal Informatics.

 # AUTHOR